BrahmantyaWardhana/DBWebApp/README.md

 - not built to check for hashed password (tested with plaintext password only)
 - only crud functionality on admin view for one table(Doctor), implement on rest of tables
 - figure out what functionalities are needed for staff view

+# NEW MODIFICATION FOR DB, ADDED CLINIC ID FOR DOCTORS TABLE AND REMOVE DOCTOR ID FROM CLINIC TABLE